clearcare/policies/source/sections/09-configuration_management_policy.md

 ## 9.3 Provisioning Production Systems

-1. Before provisioning any systems, ops team members must file a request in the Zendesk Deployment Ticket (DT) project.
+1. Before provisioning any systems, ops team members must have an assigned task in an active project that requires resource provisioning.
-   * Zendesk access requires authenticated users.
+   * Teamwork access requires authenticated users.
-   * The CTO grants access to the Zendesk DT project following the procedures covered in the [Access Establishment and Modification section](#7.2-access-establishment-and-modification).
+   * The CTO grants access to Teamwork following the procedures covered in the [Access Establishment and Modification section](07-systems_access_policy.md#72-access-establishment-and-modification).
-2. The VP of Engineering or CTO must approve the provisioning request before any new system can be provisioned.
+2. The CTO must approve the provisioning request before any new system can be provisioned.
 3. Once provisioning has been approved, the ops team member must configure the new system according to the standard baseline chosen for the system's role.
-   * For Linux systems, this means adding the appropriate changes to the userdata configuration file and running an `update` operation on product or resource.
+   * For instance configuration, this means adding the appropriate changes to the userdata scripts and running an `update` operation on the product or resource.
-   * For Windows systems, this means adding the appropriate roles to the system's Chef profile and forcing a Chef run.
+   * For application configuration, this means adding the appropriate changes to the userdata scripts and running an `update` operation on the product or resource or adding the appropriate roles to the system's Chef profile and forcing a Chef run.
-4. If the system will be used to house production data (ePHI), the ops team member must add an encrypted block data volume to the VM during provisioning.
+4. If the system will be used to house production data (ePHI), the ops team member must add an encrypted Elastic Block Storage (EBS) volume to the VM during provisioning.
-   * For systems on AWS, the ops team member must add an encrypted Elastic Block Storage (EBS) volume.
-   * For systems on other cloud providers, the ops team member must add a block data volume and set up OS-level data encryption using userdata or Chef.
 5. Once the system has been provisioned, the ops team member must contact the security team to inspect the new system.
 A member of the security team will verify that the secure baseline has been applied to the new system, including (but not limited to) verifying the following items:
    * Removal of default users used during provisioning.
    * Network configuration for system.
    * Data volume encryption settings.
    * Intrusion detection and virus scanning software installed.
    * All items listed below in the operating system-specific subsections below.
-6. Once the security team member has verified the new system is correctly configured, the team member must add that system to the Nessus security scanner configuration.
-7. The new system may be rotated into production once the CTO verifies all the provisioning steps listed above have been correctly followed and has marked the task with the `Approved` state.
+6. The new system may be rotated into production once the CTO verifies all the provisioning steps listed above have been correctly followed and has marked the task as Complete.

 ### 9.3.1 Provisioning Linux Systems